Ajax (play): Plot

 The play opens with a dialogue between Athena and Odysseus: After the great warrior Achilles had been killed in battle, there was a question as to who should receive his armor.
-As the man who now could be considered the greatest Greek warrior, Ajax felt he should be given Achilles’ armor, but the two kings, Agamemnon and Menelaus, awarded it instead to Odysseus.
-Ajax became furious about this and decided to kill the three of them.
+As the man who now could be considered the greatest Greek warrior, Ajax felt he should be given Achilles' armor, but the two kings, Agamemnon and Menelaus, awarded it instead to Odysseus.
+Ajax became furious and decided to kill the three of them.
 However, Athena stepped in and deluded Ajax into instead killing the spoil of the Greek army, which includes cattle as well as the herdsman.
 Athena gave false visions to Ajax, making him see the animals as humans.

 Athena summons Ajax, who comes on stage and expresses his belief that he has slaughtered Agamemnon and Menelaus.
 He departs in order to hunt Odysseus.
 His concubine, Tecmessa, and the chorus discuss and describe Ajax's madness and terrible actions.
 They are interrupted by Ajax crying out from off-stage, as Ajax suddenly comes to his senses and realizes what he has done.
 Overwhelmed by shame, he decides to commit suicide.
 Tecmessa pleads for him not to leave her and their child, Eurysaces, unprotected.
 Ajax then gives his son his shield, and leaves the house saying that he is going out to purify himself and to bury the sword given to him by Hector.
-Teucer, Ajax’s half-brother, arrives.
+Teucer, Ajax's half-brother, arrives.
 Teucer has learned from the prophet, Calchas, that Ajax should not be allowed to leave his tent until the end of the day or he will die.
 Tecmessa and soldiers then try to find Ajax, but they are too late.
 Ajax has indeed buried his sword – by impaling himself upon it.
 Before his suicide, Ajax calls for vengeance against the sons of Atreus (Menelaus and Agamemnon) and the whole Greek army.
-Tecmessa is the first one to discover Ajax’s body.
-Teucer then arrives and orders that Ajax’s son be brought to him so that he will be safe from foes.
+Tecmessa is the first one to discover Ajax's body.
+Teucer then arrives and orders that Ajax's son be brought to him so that he will be safe from foes.
 Menelaus appears and orders the body not to be moved.

-The last part of the play is taken up with an angry dispute regarding what to do with Ajax’s body.
+The last part of the play is taken up with an angry dispute regarding what to do with Ajax's body.
 The two kings, Agamemnon and Menelaus, want to leave the body unburied for scavengers to ravage, while Teucer wants to bury it.
 Odysseus arrives and persuades Agamemnon and Menelaus to allow Ajax a proper funeral.
 Odysseus points out that even one's enemies deserve respect in death.
 The play ends with Teucer making arrangements for the burial.